 In this, our culture of strip malls, subdivisions, and otherwise over-development, there are very few places left completely, sublimely, untouched.
 Few spaces forged by nothing but time and weather, and perhaps the hand of god.
 Very few places left as they were before…us.
-But for those willing to wander a few hours south of SLC, that place exists–perfectly preserved in a fine, red dust.
-It’s no secret that Southern Utah is home to a few wonders of the western world–Valley of the Gods, Dead Horse Point, Monument Valley.
+But for those willing to wander a few hours south of SLC, that place exists.
+It’s no secret that southern Utah is home to a few wonders of the western world–Valley of the Gods, Dead Horse Point, Monument Valley.
 There’s a wealth of natural beauty at our fingertips–sandstone skyscrapers and red rock coliseums–and so many reasons to make yourself acquainted with our sister cities to the south.
 In the interest of introductions, allow us to present to you two more (beautiful, original, and oh-so-inspiring) reasons.

 And, for the record, “cabin” is a term used very loosely, here.

-Inspired by the landscape, and oriented upon it according to the Navajo tradition of eastern entry, the cabins serve uninterrupted views while nearly-seamlessly blending with their surroundings.
-Both are outfitted with their own identities, but act as two cohesive parts of a whole.
+Inspired by the landscape, and oriented upon it according to the Navajo tradition of eastern entry, the cabins serve uninterrupted views while nearly seamlessly blending with their surroundings.
+Both are outfitted with their own identities but act as two cohesive parts of a whole.
 Sunrise, the eastern-most cabin, features one large, sunken bed and a larger gathering space.
-Sunset, housing a bed, loft, and futon, can sleep up to six visitors.
-Both structures feature shaded, north-facing patios, and artfully-placed portal openings that showcase the vast desert that surrounds them (the Abajo or “Blue” Mountains to the north and picture-perfect Monument Valley to the east).
-Sand, light, and sky–the ever-changing elements envelope these solid, static structures in a warmly-juxtaposing embrace.
-The harsh lines of the two cabins are all that differentiate them from their ancient surroundings–in tone and texture, they fit as well as a stagnant cacti or a pile of sun-soaked bones.
+Sunset, housing a bed, loft, and futon, can sleep up to six.
+Both structures feature shaded, north-facing patios, and artfully-placed portal openings that showcase the vast desert that surrounds them (the Abajo, or “Blue” Mountains to the north and picture-perfect Monument Valley to the east).
+Sand, light, and sky; the ever-changing elements envelop these solid, static structures in a warmly juxtaposing embrace.
+The harsh lines of the two cabins are all that differentiate them from their ancient surroundings.
+In tone and texture, they fit as well as a dusty dune or a tuft of agave.

-Before the cabins were to be unleashed upon the general public, our small crew of six was invited to spend the weekend.
-There was not yet power.
-There was not yet running water.
-But with a few candles, good music, friends, and food, we easily made the best with less, and the result was a fantastic lesson in simplicity, sanctuary, and solitude.
-Nearly anything you need can be found down the road, in Bluff, including a surprisingly good barbecue spot (this far off the beaten path, one seldom expects to find more-than-decent eateries).
-For the adventuring type, the cabins are also near to Bear’s Ears, Goosenecks State Park, Hovenweep, Monarch Cave, and 16 Rooms.
-The entire area is a veritable wonder land of wondrous lands, and the cabins are ideal for anyone looking to spend a bit of time away from the modern world.
-These beautifully-designed spaces exist as a scrap of mankind, surrounded by miles of ancient earth.
-This is the untamed west–the American wild–and it’s breathtaking.
+Our small crew of six was invited to spend the weekend.
+There was not yet power or running water, but with a few candles, good music, friends, and food, we easily made the best with less, and the result was a fantastic lesson in sanctuary and solitude.
+The cabins are near Bear’s Ears, Goosenecks State Park, Hovenweep, Monarch Cave, and 16 Rooms, and the entire area is a veritable wonderland of wondrous lands–ideal for anyone looking to spend a bit of one-on-one with nature.
+These beautifully designed spaces are surrounded by miles of breathtaking earth.